mishmanners/stream-deck-template/README.md

 ![image](https://github.com/MishManners/stream-deck-template/blob/main/Gift%20of%20Code.JPG)

 Since this is not code, I have added a Creative Commons (CC) License to this repo.
 Now anyone is free to use the files as they see fit under the Creative Commons License.
+If you'd like to make reference/thanks to this repo/creator, please do.